paradigmatic/Scalabos/README.markdown

 The current release is an experimental-pre-alpha-proof-of-concept release.
 So its prehaps better to wait a bit...
-Honestly, it is not able to compute the physics correctly but it is already can produce nice (but useless) pictures.
+Honestly, it is not able to compute the physics correctly but it can already produce nice (but useless) pictures.

 If you want to give it a try, you will need to: